BerryBytes/precommit-util/docs/content/contributing/thank-you.md

-### 📚 **Enhance the Documentation**

-Help us improve by contributing to the documentation.
-Learn more on the [Documentation](./documentation.md) page.

-### 📣 **Be a Pre-commit Automation Tool Advocate**

-Spread the word about Pre-commit Automation Tool!
-Check out the [Advocating](./advocating.md) page for ideas on how to help us grow.

 ### 👥 **Learn About the Maintainers**

-Get insights into the maintainers and their workflows by exploring the [Maintainers](./maintainers.md) and [Maintainer Guidelines](./maintainers-guidelines.md) pages.
+Get insights into the maintainers and their workflows by exploring the [Maintainer Guidelines](./maintainers-guidelines.md) pages.